LakshanMaduka/students_register/README.md

 ```
 ## Special Note
 To work the application make sure the emulator also has your machine's IP Address and port = 3000
-You can change IP addres in
+You can change IP addresses in

 utils/const.dart

-you can change the url using above file
+you can change the URL using the above file

 const String URI = 'http://your_ip:3000';
 ## Author